priyank-amagi/toolbox/README.md

 # Toolbox CLI
 Toolbox is a command-line interface (CLI) tool designed to help you manage and organize your tasks efficiently.
-It provides a set of commands to handle todos effectively.
+It provides a set of commands to handle various things effectively.

 # Installation
 To install Toolbox, follow these steps: